top of page

 COVID-19 Policy

-Nehar Shalom has an outstanding committee of epidemiologists and healthcare providers who guide our community’s health and safety practices.
+Nehar Shalom has an outstanding committee of epidemiologists and healthcare providers who created our COVID-19 policy for the first 3.5 years of the pandemic.
+It has continued to evolve under the direction of the Board of Directors and with extensive input from the community.
 As a community, we prioritize keeping one another as safe as we can, practicing collective care.
-You can read our full COVID-19 policy here, including data from our community survey and public health data used in decision making.
 At this time, we are meeting in person for services, family programs, and other gatherings.
-Knowing that not everyone in our community will be comfortable meeting in-person indoors, we are livestreaming most of our services as well.
+We are livestreaming most of our services as well and value this for the access it makes possible.

 Before attending any in-person gatherings, please be familiar with the information and practices outlined here.
 If you bring guests along with you, please make sure you share this with them as well.

 • Do not come if you have any symptoms!
 If you aren’t feeling well, or if you have any symptoms of COVID-19 or other infectious illness, please stay home.
-Symptoms include cough, trouble breathing, fever, fatigue, body or headache, sore throat, runny nose, nausea or vomiting, diarrhea, or loss of taste or smell.
-And of course, do not come if you have tested positive for COVID in the past 10 days.
-If you have a non-COVID illness, please stay home until your symptoms are improving and you have been fever-free for 24 hours.
+Symptoms include cough, trouble breathing, fever, fatigue, body aches or headache, sore throat, runny nose, nausea or vomiting, diarrhea, or loss of taste or smell.

 Thank you so much for taking the time to read through these guidelines, and for committing to help keep our community members safe.